Shandel05/NSG/README.md

 <img src="https://i.imgur.com/NLKm7yq.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-After examining SSH traffic, I exited the Ubuntu server in order to filter for DHCP traffic.
+After examining SSH traffic, I exited the Linux "Ubuntu" server in order to filter for DHCP traffic.
 To see it in action, I decided to attempt to issue a new IP address from my VM.
 The command ipconfig /renew will attempt to issue the new IP address and will temporarily disconnect me for a few seconds.
 After reconnecting, the resulting traffic is shown in Wireshark.
 </p>
 <br />